 Uncovering Leadership Blindspots: Conversations Every HR Leader Should Hear

-In recent conversations on The Accidental Trainer, Career Contessa, and Getting to Yes, And, I explored how leadership blindspots affect HR leaders and the organizations they support—shaping everything from talent development to workplace culture.
+In recent conversations on The Accidental Trainer, Career Contessa, Getting to Yes, And, and The HR Mixtape Podcast I explored how leadership blindspots affect HR leaders and the organizations they support—shaping everything from talent development to workplace culture.

 Exploring Leadership Blindspots in HR: Three Conversations on Growth and Culture